 A rental guarantee can take many forms.
 It might be an insurance product, it might be tied to the value of the property, it might be something offered by a letting agent.
-The truth is, some rental guarantees are worth having, but most are not.
-The trick, as always, is to know exactly what you are signing up for and why it is being offered in the first place.
+The truth is, some rental guarantees are worth having, but most are not so you need to know exactly what you are signing up for.

 In Conversation With Paul Winder From Residential Estates, Chester